shivannis/xandr-docs-public/xandr-docs/monetize/buyer-video-error-report.md

 ---
 title: Microsoft Monetize - Buyer Video Error Report
 description: Learn about The Buyer Video Error Report and how it gives insight into video errors and their causes.
-This page also covers steps to run your report. ms.date: 10/28/2023
+This page also covers steps to run this report. ms.date: 10/28/2023
 ---